MobilityData/gtfs-realtime-bindings/ruby/README.md

 Buffer specification.
 These classes will allow you to parse a binary Protocol Buffer GTFS-realtime data feed into Ruby objects.

+**Deprecated:** *As of February 2019, the official `google-protobuf` Google protoc tool [doesn't support extensions](https://github.com/protocolbuffers/protobuf/issues/1198) in proto2 files.
+A 3rd party tool, [ruby-protocol-buffers](https://github.com/codekitchen/ruby-protocol-buffers), can be installed using `gem install ruby-protocol-buffers`, but doesn't seem to match the existing structure of the Ruby GTFS-rt bindings, as the unit tests fail.
+As a result we are deprecating the Ruby bindings until official support for proto2 files is implemented in the Google protocol buffer tools.*

 ## Add the Dependency

 To use the `gtfs-realtime-bindings` classes in your own project, you need to